BasitAlawode/WCEBleedGen/README.md

 NOTE:

-1. Comment out any two of Lines 17, 18, and 19 in [test.py](./test.py) to select one of validation set, test set 1, and test set 2 for evaluation
+1. Comment any two of Lines 17, 18, and 19 in [test.py](./test.py) to select one of validation set, test set 1, and test set 2 for testing.

-2. Evaluation results will be available inside the [results](./results/) folder.
+2. Testing results will be available inside the [results](./results/) folder.

 # Acknowledgement